YuryKorotin/Falsehoods/contents.md

 > * Buildings do not move
 > * Street adresses contain street names
 > * Language codes will match the country code of the country they are associated with

+### Falsehoods Programmers Believe About Names
+> * An address will start with, or at least include, a building number.
+> * When there is a building number, it will be all-numeric.
+> * No buildings are numbered zero
+> * Well, at the very least no buildings have negative numbers
+> * We can put those funny numbers into the building name field, as no buildings have both a name and a funny number
+> * When there's a building name, there won't be a building number (or vice-versa)
+> * A building number will only be used once per street
+> * When there's line with a number in an address, it's the building number.
+> * A building will only have one number
+> * The number of buildings is the difference between the highest and lowest building numbers
+> * If the addresses on the left of the road are even, the addresses on the right must be odd
+> * A building name won't also be a number
+> * You can omit leading zeros
+> * A street name won't include a number
+> * Numbers in street names are expressed as words, not digits
+> * When there's a numbered street and a house number, there will be a separator between them
+> * When addresses do have a descriptor there will only be one
+> * Addresses do have a descriptor it will be at the end
+> * You wouldn't name a town Street
+> * Street names don't recurr in the same city
+> * Street names don't recurr in close proximity
+> * An address will be comprised of road names
+> * A road will have a name
+> * A road will only have one name
+> * Addresses will only have one street
+> * Addresses will have a street
+> * An address will include a state
+> * Addresses will have something other than the organisation and city name.
+> * An address will have a county
+> * An address require both a city and a country
+> * You can't have two towns cities with the same name in the same country
+> * Customers will have a fixed address with a fixed location